 If the issue persists then Mandy is available to act as a mediator for both host and student.

 Ultimately host families have the right to ask for a student to leave their care and we ask students and German parents to be fully aware of this.
-This is a very rare circumstance but is an option we must make available for a host family.
+This is a very rare circumstance, but is an option we must make available for a host family.
 The same right applies to each student.
-We will always endeavour to find one replacement host but cannot guarantee this as our standards for host selection is high and we never simply relocate a student to another host if they do not match our standards.
-Such a policy means we have a relatively small pool of host families who satisfy our criteria.
-Please remember this is a major difference between ourselves and big commercial organisations who have large host family data basis but little regard for quality.
-Please see ‘What shall I do if I have a problem with my Host Family or the Host Family has a problem with me?!’ for more detail.
+We guarantee to find one replacement host but it may not be immediately as our standards for host selection are high and we never simply relocate a student to another host if they do not match our standards.
+Please see ‘What shall I do if I have a problem with my Host Family or the Host Family has a problem with me?!’for more detail.

 What if I need ‘serious’ medical attention?